Skip to content

 var app = builder.Build();

 That’s the whole composition root.
 Everything underneath is the platform’s job.
-This page is about what those calls actually do, the rules they impose, and the two specific wiring failures that catch every team at least once.
+This page is about what those calls actually do, the rules they impose, and the specific wiring failure that catches every team at least once.

 2. builder.AddHeroPlatform(o => ...) — registers the cross-cutting platform: logging, OpenTelemetry, OpenAPI, CORS, security headers, API versioning, exception handling, the validation pipeline behavior, and any optional sub-blocks (caching, jobs, mailing, feature flags, idempotency, SSE, realtime, quotas) you opted into.

 3. builder.AddModules(moduleAssemblies) — runs the ModuleLoader.
-It scans the supplied marker assemblies for IModule implementations, sorts them by [FshModule(Order)], and invokes each one’s ConfigureServices(IHostApplicationBuilder).
+It registers every FluentValidation validator in the supplied assemblies, discovers the assembly-level [FshModule] attributes, sorts modules by order, and invokes each one’s ConfigureServices(IHostApplicationBuilder).

 The IModule contract